Ronnie O'Sullivan

 Ronald Antonio O'Sullivan (born 5 December 1975) is an English professional snooker player.
 Widely recognised as one of the most talented and accomplished players in snooker history, he has won the World Snooker Championship seven times, a modern-era record he holds jointly with Stephen Hendry.
 He has also won a record eight Masters titles and a record eight UK Championship titles for a total of 23 Triple Crown titles, the most achieved by any player.
-He holds the record for the most ranking titles, with 41, and has held the top ranking position multiple times.
+He holds the record for the most ranking titles, with 41, and he has been ranked world number one on five occasions throughout his career.